Introduction

 Luxury has always been about uniqueness and customization, such as selling items as limited editions or one-off pieces (as fine art is), offering bespoke options and personalization.

-Our watches (which can be seen as art, more on that below) are available in different materials, and with bespoke options such as diamonds for the time-display elements:
+Our watches (which fits the definition of art, more on that below) are available in different materials, and often with bespoke options such as diamonds for the time-display elements:

 The arts and individuality